 - And, are they engaging via mobile or desktop?

-In addition, we will cover in greater detail and give real-life examples of the 3 ways we know you can use technology to digitally disciple and leverage technology with your membership.
+In addition, we covered in greater detail and give real-life examples of the 3 ways we know you can use technology to digitally disciple and leverage technology with your membership.